deankoch/UYRW_data/markdown/rswat.md

   # DETAILS:
   #
   # Runs a simulation by calling the SWAT+ executable (this can be slow!), then loads
-  # the output into R.
+  # the output into R. `rswat_cio` must be run first to set 'ciopath'.
   #
   # Argument 'dates' can be a dataframe containing a 'date' column (eg. pass a streamgage
   # observation dataset to get back matching simulated data), or a vector of dates.
 The